ToMCCA-3: A realistic 3-body coalescence model: Introduction

-One of the most intriguing applications of the research on (anti)nuclei formation mechanisms is the indirect detection of dark matter (DM) through cosmic antinuclei, such as antideuterons and antihelions.
-Unlike standard cosmic ray antimatter (e.g., antiprotons), these antinuclei have a significantly suppressed background from astrophysical sources, making them a promising signature of DM annihilation \cite{Donato:1999gy, Ibarra:2012cc, He3Cosmicrays, Carlson:2014ssa, Korsmeier:2017xzj, Blum:2017qnn}.
-However, their production mechanisms remain uncertain, and data from particle accelerators become a key input.
+While widely used, coalescence models often involve free parameters, such as the coalescence momentum $p_0$, whose values are not derived from first principles and vary depending on the production environment.
+Traditional models assume simple momentum-based coalescence, while more advanced quantum-mechanical approaches incorporate nucleus wave functions and the size of the emission source, according to a Wigner function-based formulation \cite{Scheibl:1998tk, Blum:2019suo, Bellini2021}.
+Such an approach also finds application in recent developments based on Monte Carlo methods that allow us to apply coalescence as an afterburner to particle production~\cite{Kachelrie2020,Mahlein2023}.
+One of the most intriguing applications of the research on (anti)nuclei formation mechanisms is the indirect detection of dark matter (DM) through cosmic antinuclei, such as antideuterons and antihelium.
+Unlike standard cosmic ray antimatter (antiprotons and positrons), these antinuclei have a significantly suppressed background from astrophysical sources, making them a promising signature of DM annihilation \cite{Donato:1999gy, Ibarra:2012cc, He3Cosmicrays, Carlson:2014ssa, Korsmeier:2017xzj, Blum:2017qnn}.
+However, their production mechanisms remain uncertain, and measurements from particle accelerators become a key input.
 The tentative measurements of $^{3,4}\overline{\mathrm{He}}$ antinuclei in cosmic rays by the AMS-02 Collaboration have sparked several studies in order to interpret these findings.
 Although the experimental results have not been published in a peer-reviewed journal yet, the confirmation of even one such antinucleus would challenge the current understanding of cosmology~\cite{vonDoetinchem2020,ALICEHeThreeCR}.

+In this paper, the coalescence model ToMCCA~\cite{Mahlein2024} is extended to the $A=3$ case.
+ToMCCA is a lightweight event-by-event coalescence Monte-Carlo generator designed to study light-(anti)nuclei formation without the overhead of a full event generator and with easy customization.
+It includes parameterizations of the multiplicity dependence of proton transverse-momentum spectra and of the baryon-emitting source size tuned to (anti)deuteron measurements by ALICE in pp collisions at $\sqrt{s}=5-13\,\mathrm{TeV}$, as well as event-multiplicity distributions taken from EPOS.
+ToMCCA reproduces all the deuteron \pt distributions by ALICE within $\sim5\%$.